acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 number

 Number of visible rows on the wheel.
-### scroll3d {#opt-scroll3d}

-boolean
+The default value depends on the [theme](#opt-theme):
+- iOS: 5
+- Material: 3
+- Windows: 6
 ### scrollLock {#opt-scrollLock}

 boolean

-Disables page scrolling on touchmove (if not in inline mode, and popup height is less than window height).
+Disables page scrolling, if the content of the popup is not scrollable.
 ### select {#opt-select}

 "date" &#124; "range" &#124; "preset-range"